-Smoking, including vaporizing devices, is not allowed in any of the residence halls, including and not limited to the balconies, hallways, bathrooms, stairwells and other areas defined by staff.
-In addition, in accordance with University policy and state law, you need to be 25 feet from the building when smoking.
+Smoking, including e-cigarettes, is not allowed in any of the residence halls, including and not limited to the balconies, hallways, bathrooms, stairwells and other areas defined by staff.
+In addition, in accordance with University policy and state law, individuals must be at least 25 feet from the building when smoking.
 Designated smoking areas have been assigned for each building.